Cairnarvon/goldbug/doc/cipher.rst

                alphabet.
    :param alphabet: a string with no repeated characters.

+.. class:: Homophonic(key)

+   The homophonic substitution cipher is a simple substitution cipher that can map plaintext symbols to more than one ciphertext symbol, at random.
+This makes frequency analysis much harder.

+   This class is just an alias for :class:`goldbug.cipher.Simple`; pass it a :class:`goldbug.util.RandomDict` to make it behave like a homophonic cipher.

+      >>> d = goldbug.util.RandomDict({'a': ['y', '1', 'x'], 'b': ['?'], 'c': ['a', '&', 'e']})
+      >>> goldbug.cipher.Homophonic(d).encrypt('aababcabbcc')
+      'y1?1?a1??ea'
+      >>> goldbug.analysis.ic('aababcabbcc')
+      7.0909090909090908
+      >>> goldbug.analysis.ic('y1?1?a1??ea')
+      4.333333333333333

+   Remember that :class:`Simple` preserves plaintext characters that aren't in its dictionary; if you want decryption to yield your original plaintext, be careful about that plaintext's characters *vis à vis* your mapping.

 .. class:: Keyword(key)

    The keyword cipher is a monoalphabetic substitution cipher using a keyword